 - The configuration cycle goes from hardcoded values to environment variables, to CLI flags, to a configuration file, to a templated configuration file, to a DSL, to a generic bash script, and back to hardcoded values.
 Know where you are on this Heptagon of Configuration.

 - All layers of abstraction are malleable.
-If you run into a fundamental wall, sometimes the answer is to go down a layer of abstraction.
+If you run into a fundamental wall, sometimes the answer is to go down an abstraction layer.
 You aren't confined to the surface.

 Where did I put in my 10,000 hours?
 Well, I've been programming for about 15 years.
-Most recently, I worked as a professional software engineer at Google on Kubernetes and Blackstone, the private equity firm.
-Before that, I spent most of college in the library writing programs for my own projects instead of writing proofs (which I should have been doing as a math major).
-And before that, I was hacking away at all sorts of things — running a botnet on RuneScape, writing a Latin translation app for the iPhone (so I could do better on my Latin exams), writing my own configuration language, creating a web clipper, or ricing up my desktop.
+I recently worked as a professional software engineer at Google on Kubernetes and Blackstone, the private equity firm.
+Before that, I spent most of college in the library writing programs for my projects instead of writing proofs (which I should have been doing as a math major).
+And before that, I was hacking away at all sorts of things — running a botnet on RuneScape, writing a Latin translation app for the iPhone (so I could do better on my Latin exams), writing my own configuration language, creating a web clipper, or modifying my desktop.